Have you been hopping from blog to blog, searching for examples of content buckets to use in your content strategy?

 Content buckets are categories of information that brands and creators use to organize their content.
 Each bucket is different, but they should all relate back to the overall brand message.

 Brands often use six content buckets—education, inspiration, personal, promotion, conversational, and entertainment.
-However, there are more to consider—which will get into later.
+However, there are more to consider—which we’ll get into later.

 Content buckets are not topics.
 They are types of content.
 The buckets you use can vary depending on your business goals.